 Things To Consider Before Testing A Blower

-If you’re having troubles with your HVAC system, it’s likely that your blower motor is broken and has to be replaced.
+If you’re having trouble with your HVAC system, it’s likely that your blower motor is broken and has to be replaced.
 The following are some of the signs of a faulty blower motor:

 1. If you can’t get any air out of your vents